-- Safety: maintained - Simplification: could maintain delay absorption, disruption recovery, airport capacity, network capacity, and ATCO workload.
+- Safety: maintained - Simplification: could maintain delay absorption, disruption recovery, airport capacity, and ATCO workload.
+Could worsen network capacity.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

 A high-level safety appraisal for this proposed option indicates that an Inner Hold to the north would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
-An arrival structure in this location would need to deconflict with all Stansted traffic.
+An arrival structure in this location would need to deconflict with Luton arrivals and MoD traffic.